siyuduan6/2021_Spring_finals/README.md

 Baisheng Qiu - bqiu42@illinois.edu

 ## Datasets used for Analysis
+We have two python files: zip_code_crawler.py is only to display how we get zip codes by request API, and the output can be viewed in the file "zip_code_crawler1.csv";

+gv_violence_analysis.py is tp show how we did the analysis and visualized our data.

 All the datasets we used could be downloaded here- https://drive.google.com/drive/folders/1fT9W7jdMuOJouXkO0_3aHLns31UShLUb?usp=sharing

+### Sources：
 Gun violence Data - https://github.com/jamesqo/gun-violence-data

 Education Attainment - https://data.census.gov/cedsci/table?t=Educational%20Attainment&g=0100000US.860000&y=2017&tid=ACSST5Y2017.S1501